whiteraysoft1-sketch/smartkeyholder/user-manual-smart-key-holder.md

 ## How It Works

 ### 1. Scan the QR Code
-- Use any smartphone camera to scan the QR on your tag.
+- Use any smartphone camera to scan the QR on your key holder.
-- **If unclaimed:** You’ll be prompted to set up your account.
+- **If unclaimed:** You’ll be prompted to set up your digital profile.
-- **If already claimed:** You’ll see the owner’s public profile.
+- **If already claimed:** You’ll see the owner’s public profile (vCard).

 ### 2. Claim Your Tag
 Create your profile by entering: